Cabernet-1922/ctf/2025/25_01_12 - Firebird Internal/Misc Challenge/just read the flag/README.md

 ```
 ---
 ### raw‑unicode‑escape codec
-Another similar way to solve this challenge would be use Python’s `raw‑unicode‑escape codec`:
+Another similar way to solve this challenge would be use Python's `raw‑unicode‑escape codec`:
 ```
 \u0028 -> (
 \u0029 -> )